Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: On the Robustness of ODI/PPE

+Looking through the statistical lens, we can extend Remark~\ref{rmk: LS solution} and gain additional insights and inspire readily implementable improvements to the ODI/PPE by some classic results.
+Gauss-Markov assumptions requires $\bm{\mathcal{L}}_N$ being full column rank, and the errors in $\tilde{\vb{b}}_N$ is uncorrelated mean-zero random noise.
+These assumptions are fragile in our context.
+Since $\bm{\mathcal{L}}_N$ is rank-deficient, solving \eqref{discrete neumann problem} using MNLS yields a linear unbiased estimator.
+However, it is not necessarily the best, meaning that it unfortunately may not be a minimum variance estimator (i.e., BLUE), which is typically expected from a least squares solution.
+One way to resolve this `issue' is to modify and concatenate additional independent rows to $\bm{\mathcal{L}}_N$ and $\tilde{\vb{b}}_N$, which can be from some auxiliary conditions.

+Despite not necessarily being the best in terms of variance control, potential \textit{unbiasedness} of the solution \eqref{eq: pseudo-inverse} is critically attractive, which implies that $\hat{\vb{p}}$ `faithfully' carries the statistics of the noise in $\tilde{\vb{b}}_N$, and $\mathbb{E}[{\hat{\vb{p}}}] = \vb{p}$ if the noise in $\tilde{\vb{b}}_N$ and the true value of the pressure are both zero mean.
+In this case, the covariance of the estimate is of the form

-where $\sigma_b^2$ is the standard deviation of the noise in $\tilde{\bm{b}}_N$.
+where $\sigma_b^2$ is the standard deviation of the noise in $\tilde{\vb{b}}_N$.
 Equation~\eqref{eq: var} effectively gives an uncertainty quantification, given that $\sigma_b^2$ can be assumed as a constant and is accessible.

 The \textit{consistency}\footnote{Consistency here is in the context of statistics.
-An estimator of a given parameter is said to be consistent if it converges in probability to the true value of the parameter as the sample size tends to infinity.} of BLUE suggests that larger data (e.g., from higher-resolution experiments) would allow us to better recover the unknown true value of the pressure field (an alternative justification by Fourier analysis can be found in \citet{li2024error}.
-Interestingly, the consistency of BLUE immediately recovers the major result in \citet{liu2020error}: if the pressure gradient is contaminated by mean-zero noise, the error in the pressure reconstruction converges to zero as the resolution of the data increases to infinitely high.
+An estimator of a given parameter is said to be consistent if it converges in probability to the true value of the parameter as the sample size tends to infinity.} of the solution suggests that larger data (e.g., from higher-resolution experiments) would allow us to better recover the unknown true value of the pressure field (an alternative justification by Fourier analysis can be found in \citet{li2024error}).
+Interestingly, the consistency of the solution of \eqref{eq: pseudo-inverse} immediately recovers the intention and major result of \citet{liu2020error}: if the pressure gradient is contaminated by point-wise independent mean-zero noise, the error in the pressure reconstruction converges to zero as the resolution of the data increases to infinitely high.\footnote{Note, consistency is not necessarily an error estimate or uncertainty quantification.}

+In realistic PIV data, the error in the pressure gradients is a non-linear function of both the measurement error and the measured flow field, and both the measurement and the error can be spatially correlated and varying.
+This makes the error in $\tilde{\vb{b}}_N$ nonlinearly flow-dependent, inhomogeneous, spatially correlated, and not necessarily mean-zero, which break the Gaussian-Markov assumptions in many ways.

+Thus, BLUE is not necessarily guaranteed by ODI methods (including RPR-ODI and matrix-ODI methods) and the equivalent PPE-based methods.
+Moreover, the uncertainty quantification suggested in \eqref{eq: var}, strictly speaking, is not valid.
+Instead, without careful treatment and further improvement, ODI or PPE solution by \eqref{eq: pseudo-inverse} achieves a statistically sub-optimal solution.